Keyboard shortcuts

 Engine::new(workflows, custom_functions)

-• workflows: Vec<Workflow> - Workflows to register
+• workflows: Vec<Workflow> - Rules to register

-• custom_functions: Option<HashMap<String, Box<dyn AsyncFunctionHandler>>> - Custom function implementations
+• custom_functions: Option<HashMap<String, Box<dyn AsyncFunctionHandler>>> - Custom action implementations

 engine.process_message(&mut message)

-Processes a message through all matching workflows.
+Processes a message through all matching rules.

 • Returns Result<()> - Ok if processing succeeded